Skip to main content

 PracticeWhy

-Ask the tool to save Markdown to a file firstSeparates content creation from publishing — easier to review before it goes live
+Ask the agent to save Markdown to a file firstSeparates content creation from publishing — easier to review before it goes live

-Use --json when the tool needs to parse resultsReturns structured output with url, postId, slug instead of terminal formatting
+Use --json when the agent needs to parse resultsReturns structured output with url, postId, slug instead of terminal formatting

 Default to workspace visibilityInternal docs stay visible to your team only — use --visibility public when you intentionally want a public URL

-Return the final URL in the tool's answerGives you a clickable link without digging through terminal output
+Return the final URL in the agent's answerGives you a clickable link without digging through terminal output

-Include the postId for iterative workflowsLets the tool call opendocs update <postId> on follow-up tasks
+Include the postId for iterative workflowsLets the agent call opendocs update on follow-up tasks

 Key CLI flags for agent workflows